Slata Tounsia

 Finely diced cucumber, tomato, green bell pepper, and onion dressed with olive oil, lemon juice, harissa, and chopped mint — finished with crumbled tuna, olives, and capers.
 The summer Tunisian salad that appears on every lunch table; precise 5-mm dice is the technique.

-Fork brings up uniformly tiny cubes of cucumber crunch, tomato juice burst, pepper sweet-snap, onion sharp — all glossed with olive oil and woven with mint and parsley.
+Fork brings up uniformly tiny cubes of cucumber crunch, tomato juice burst, pepper sweet-snap, onion sharp — all glossed with olive oil and tossed with mint and parsley.
 Tuna provides protein flake; capers and olives pop salty-briny.
 The 5-mm dice is the texture identity: large enough to identify each vegetable, small enough that every spoonful is uniform.
-Tunisian summer in a bowl.

 Salting and draining vegetables before dressing removes excess water via osmosis — without this, the salad turns to soup after sitting 30 minutes.
 Fine dice maximizes surface area for the olive-oil-and-acid dressing to coat every piece.
 Mint and parsley added before the dressing rest 5 min allows the herb oils to infuse the dressing.